 The first question about Stoicism and happiness is this: Are Stoics happy?
-It has to do with the dictionary meaning of stoic (small s): unemotional, long-suffering, expressionless and resigned.
+It somehow has to do with the dictionary meaning of stoic (with the small ‘s’) — unemotional, long-suffering, expressionless, and resigned.

 Are Stoics Happy

-The 4 anchoring factors to a Stoic person’s happiness are:
+The four anchoring factors of a Stoic person’s happiness are: